Handala in Queens, NY . July 2024

 Artist statement

-Building Handala in 3-dimensional form posited a unique challenge for me in addressing al-Ali's wish to never show Handala’s face until he could return home to a free Palestine.
-I believe I have found a way to honor that wish.
-This sculpture is the first of a series of totems that aims to pave a path home for Handala and all dispossessed, albeit symbolically.
+If a graffiti symbol embodied so much power, what could it imbue in sculptural form?
+This curiosity led me to build Handala in stoneware.
+Creating Handala in 3-dimensional form also posited a unique challenge in addressing al-Ali's wish to never show Handala’s face until he could return home to Palestine.
+In finding ways to honor that wish, I discovered that Handala's form offered a broader canvas — one that could tell stories of resistance and solidarity across cultures and historical moments.
+This sparked the idea of creating a series of totems that paved a path home for all the world’s dispossessed, if only symbolically.

 Handala detail, Peloloca